 When to Wear a Blue Suit

 As you’re aware, blue is a colour that comes in many forms.
 Consequently, there’s a blue for every suit-worthy occasion.
-Whether you’re at a business meeting, wedding or swanky cocktail lounge, you’ll likely find a blue suit nearby, presuming you’re not wearing one yourself.
+Whether you’re at a business meeting, wedding or swanky cocktail lounge, you’ll likely find a suit nearby, presuming you’re not wearing one yourself.
 Even at black-tie events, you’ll spot a few navy blue suits.

 - Stick to neutral or darker hues in business environments, unless you work in a highly creative field (where pretty much anything goes).